HiltonRoscoe/GlossaryMD/vvsg_living_glossary.md

 \#vvsg
 ## <a name="firmware"></a>firmware
-A specific class of software encoded directly into a [hardware](#hardware) [device](#device) that controls its defined functions and provides the low-level control for the computerâ€™s specific [hardware](#hardware) (such as the [firmware](#firmware) that initially boots an operating system).
+A specific class of software encoded directly into a [hardware](#hardware) [device](#device) that controls its defined functions and provides the low-level control for the computer's specific [hardware](#hardware) (such as the [firmware](#firmware) that initially boots an operating system).

 \#vvsg
 ## <a name="FunctionalConfigurationAudit"></a>Functional Configuration Audit
-Exhaustive verification of every system function and combination of functions cited in the manufacturerâ€™s documentation.
-The FCA verifies the accuracy and completeness of the systemâ€™s [Voter](#voter) Manual, Operations Procedures, Maintenance Procedures, and Diagnostic Testing Procedures.
+Exhaustive verification of every system function and combination of functions cited in the manufacturer's documentation.
+The FCA verifies the accuracy and completeness of the system's [Voter](#voter) Manual, Operations Procedures, Maintenance Procedures, and Diagnostic Testing Procedures.

 \#vvsg
 ## <a name="functionaltest"></a>functional test